Trusted Resources: Evidence & Education

 How Common is Graves’ Disease?

-Who is More Likely to Develop Graves’ Disease?
+Who Is More Likely to Have Graves’ Disease?

 Graves’ disease is more common in women and people older than age 30.
 You are more likely to develop the disease if you